 When a nucleus is formed there is a loss of potential energy due to the coming together of its constituent parts.

-Conceptually binding energy is entirely different from potential energy, but increases in binding energy occur where there would be a greater loss in potential energy.
-There is reason to believe that the binding energy (BE) of a nucleus is proportional to the loss of potential energy which occurred when it was formed.
+Thus although binding energy is conceptually entirely different from potential energy increases in binding energy occur where there would be a greater loss in potential energy.
+Thus there is reason to believe that the binding energy (BE) of a nucleus is proportional to the loss of potential energy which occurred when it was formed.
 See Binding Energy and Potential Energy.
 Thus in the analysis BE will be taken to be equivalent to the loss of potential energy.

 Let n and p be the numbers of neutrons and protons, respectively, in a nuclide.
 The number of neutron-neutron interactions is equal to n(n-1)/2.
 This will be denoted as nn.
 Likewise the number of proton-proton interactions is p(p-1)/2 and this will be denoted as pp. The number of neutron-proton interactions is np.